shegezzy/M4ACE-PROJECT/README.md

 - Imported the module into another file and used it to calculate and display the area.

 🚀 "Modularity isn't just a practice, it's a mindset — one function, one job!"

+## ✅ Week 10 Tasks
+- Built a basic **HTTP server** using Node.js.
+- Server responds with “Welcome to My Server!” on access via browser or `curl`.

+💡 "The web starts here — every great backend begins with a simple server!" 🚀